-- Setting up the First level control system as set out in Article 74 of the CPR and 23 (4) of the ETC regulation; - Representing the Member States and as such participating in the MC.
+- Setting up the First level control system as set out in Article 74 of the CPR and 23 (4) of the ETC regulation; - Representing the Member States and as such participating in the MC; - Taking part in the implementation of the programme according to the guidance document.

-Table 38 National authorities 1 4 5 6 5 0 nucional aothorntics
+Table 38 National authorities

-Name of the body Location National Authority in Slovenia Government Office of the Republic of Slovenia for Development and European Cohesion Policy (GODC), European Territorial Cooperation and Financial Mechanism Office, European Territorial Cooperation Division Ljubljana National Authority in Croatia Ministry of Regional Development and EU Funds Directorate for Regional Development Sector for Regional Development Policy Service for International Territorial Cooperation Zagreb
+Name of the body Location National Authority in Slovenia Government Office of the Republic of Slovenia for Development and European Cohesion Policy (GODC), European Territorial Cooperation and Financial Mechanism Office, European Territorial Cooperation Division Ljubljana National Authority in Croatia - Ministry of Regional Development and EU Funds Directorate for Regional Development Sector for Regional Development Policy Service for International Territorial Cooperation Zagreb

-First Level Control Bodies (FLC)
+♦ First Level Control Bodies (FLC)

 As regards the verifications of expenditure in relation to beneficiaries, both Member States will designate the First Level Control Bodies as set out in Article 74 of the CPR and Article 23 (4) of the ETC regulation.
-FLC controllers will be responsible for carrying out verifications described in Article 125(4) of the CPR.
-Since the implementation arrangements at the level of the countries did not envisaged any organizational changes at the national level, the existing system of separate controls under cross-border cooperation programmes and programme under Investment for Growth and Jobs Goal will continue.